MSNLAB/EdgeCam/README.md

-# EdgeVision
+# EdgeCam

-**EdgeVision is an edge-edge and edge-cloud collaborative framework for content-aware video analytics.**
+**EdgeCam is an edge-edge and edge-cloud collaborative framework for content-aware video analytics.**

 ## Overview
-EdgeVision consists of multiple edge nodes and a cloud server that work collaboratively to handle inference requests.
+EdgeCam consists of multiple edge nodes and a cloud server that work collaboratively to handle inference requests.

 - **Edge node:**
 Edge nodes in different geographical locations read video frames through network cameras and perform inference through the small DNN model.